almahdi404/tower-lsp/README.md

 - [tower-lsp-boilerplate](https://github.com/IWANABETHATGUY/tower-lsp-boilerplate) - Useful GitHub project template which makes writing new language servers easier.

+## Projects using tower-lsp

+- [Enderpy](https://github.com/Glyphack/enderpy/tree/main/lsp) - Enderpy is a code completion engine, static type checker & language server for python.
+- [Turborepo](https://github.com/vercel/turbo/tree/main/crates/turborepo-lsp) - This crate is a dual binary / library that provides a language server for turborepo.

 ## License

 `tower-lsp` is free and open source software distributed under the terms of